-Jean Simmons has lost her brother and everyone claims he never existed.
+Jean Simmons has lost her brother in Paris and everyone claims he never existed.
 Even his hotel room has disappeared.
 Dirk Bogarde lends her a hand and falls for her in the process.
 Nice period mystery.

 Script adapt.: Hugh Mills, (o.a.)
 Anthony Thorne